 A few months ago, a college friend reached out to me with some questions about renovating his kitchen using IKEA cabinets.
-I’ve designed two of my own kitchens with IKEA cabinets and several for clients, so I was able to give him some advice about how to plan for and work with them.
+I’ve designed two of my own kitchens with IKEA kitchen cabinets and several for clients, so I was able to give him some advice on how to plan for and work with them.

 Download our free budget planner.

 Planning a kitchen remodel?
 Download my easy Excel format planner to help you figure out how much it will cost.

 If you have an old outdated kitchen, chances are that your cabinets are framed.
 This means that there is a lip around the front face of the cabinet, maybe up to 1.5″, like a picture frame.
 IKEA cabinets are frameless, which means that there is no lip.

 Frameless vs. Framed

 Full Overlay Doors vs. Traditional Overlay vs. Inset

 Why does this matter?
 Frameless cabinets have up to 10% more storage per linear foot than framed cabinets.
 The drawers and pullouts can maximize the width of the box and not be limited to the opening size.
 Aesthetically, it means that you won’t see any of the cabinet box behind the doors and drawers.
 You will only see the doors and drawers and no hinges.

 It also matters because there are different rules for frameless cabinets when it comes to clearances at walls and when you change cabinet depths.
 If you don’t leave space between the cabinet and the wall, for example, your door or drawer won’t be able to open.

 They Only Come in Standard Widths